Distributel: Television

 In 2015, Distributel became the first major Canadian independent Internet service provider (ISP) to offer Internet Protocol television (IPTV) in partnership with Zazeen Inc.

 To improve its ability to make long-term strategic decisions, continue developing the service and accelerate the introduction of new features and consumer benefits, Distributel acquired 100% of Zazeen Inc. in November 2017.

 Zazeen channel packages, which must be paired with Distributel unlimited high-speed Internet plans, range from "Starter" to "Ultimate" and are available in most English and French markets in Ontario and Quebec.

 Telephone and long distance

 In September 2016, Distributel acquired Yak Communications and proceeded to rebrand its Home Phone product as Yak Digital Home Phone, and retained many service advantages developed by Yak in its integrated offering.

 Yak Digital Home Phone is a VoIP service that transfers digital signals via an Internet connection, rather than through a traditional landline.
 All available packages include unlimited local calling and 12 calling features.
 Various plans offered include long distance minutes.

 CNOC membership

 Distributel is a member of the Competitive Network Operators of Canada (CNOC) and CEO Matt Stein was the vice-chair and spokesperson for CNOC between 2020 and 2022.

 Open Media

-Until its purchase by Bell Media, Distributel was a Platinum sponsor of Open Media.
+Until its purchase by Bell Media, Distributel was a Gold sponsor of Open Media.